Convolutional Neural Networks combined with Runge-Kutta Methods: Related work

+We approximate the IRK methods in the network structure together with the ERK methods.
+The subnetwork of each time step is trained to implement the RK methods.
+To construct this subnetwork, we use the dense block of a Dense Convolutional Network (DenseNet) \citep{Huang_2017_CVPR} and the clique block of a convolutional neural network with alternately updated clique (CliqueNet) \citep{Yang_2018_CVPR} for reference according to the transformation of the equations.

-DenseNets \citep{Huang_2017_CVPR} are the state-of-the-art network models after ResNets.
-The dense connection is the main difference from the previous models.
-There are direct connections from a layer to all subsequent layers in a dense block in order to allow better information and gradient flow.
-There is no interpretation of DenseNets from dynamical systems view yet.
-CliqueNets \citep{Yang_2018_CVPR} are the state-of-the-art network models based on DenseNets.
+DenseNets are state-of-the-art network models extending ResNets.
+The dense connection is the main difference between them.
+There are direct connections from a layer to all the subsequent layers in a dense block in order to allow better information and gradient flow.
+CliqueNets are state-of-the-art network models based on DenseNets.
 They adopt the alternately updated clique blocks to incorporate both forward and backward connections between any two layers in the same block.
-However, there is no interpretation of CliqueNets from dynamical systems view yet.

-Given that the process of image classification is regarded as a sequence of time-dependent dynamical systems, there should be a set of ODEs that describes these systems.
-Consequently, mathematical tools could be employed to construct network models.
-RK methods are commonly used to solve ODEs in numerical analysis~\citep{butcher2008numerical}.
-Higher order RK methods can achieve lower truncation error.
-Moreover, these methods are usually the building blocks of high-order LM methods.
-Therefore, RK methods are ideal tools to construct network models from dynamical systems view.

-RK methods have been adopted to construct neural networks, which are known as RKNN, for identification of unknown dynamical systems described by ODEs~\citep{wang1998runge}.
-In that paper, neural networks are classified into two categories: (1) a network that directly learns the state trajectory of a dynamical system is called a direct-mapping neural network (\textbf{DMNN}); (2) a network that learns the rate of change of system states is called a \textbf{RKNN}.
-Hence, AlexNet~\citep{krizhevsky2012imagenet}, VGGNet~\citep{simonyan2015very}, GoogLeNet~\citep{Szegedy_2015_CVPR} and ResNet~\citep{He_2016_CVPR} all belong to DMNNs.
-Specifically, the original ResNet~\citep{He_2016_CVPR} is a DMNN because of the ReLU layer after the addition operation.
-As a result, the ResNet building block learns the state trajectory directly, not the rate of change of the system states.
-On the contrary, a ResNet with pre-activation~\citep{he2016identity} is an RKNN.

-RKNNs are proposed to eliminate several drawbacks of DMNNs, such as the difficulty in obtaining high accuracy for the multi-step prediction of state trajectories.
-It has been shown theoretically and experimentally that the RKNN has higher prediction accuracy and better generalization capability than the conventional DMNN~\citep{wang1998runge}.

-Therefore, it is reasonable to believe that RK methods can be adopted to design effective network architectures for image classification problems.
-Additionally, the RK methods might improve the performance of image classification since the convolutional subnetworks are able to approximate the rate of change of the dynamical system states more precisely.
+Our RKCNNs not only surpass the numerical network models but also exceed DenseNets and CliqueNets.